 Incorporate various field types to get more context

-When you create a custom form in Getsitecontrol, there is a wide choice of field types you can use, including dropdown menus, checkboxes, radio buttons, email capture fields, and more.
+When you create a custom online form in Getsitecontrol, there is a wide choice of field types you can use, including dropdown menus, checkboxes, radio buttons, email capture fields, and more.

 For example, many use radio buttons on callback request forms to indicate the time slots available for a conversation.
 Dropdown menus are convenient for receiving additional insights on what the message is about, and what type of response might be expected.

 Decide what happens when someone fills out the form

 - The person who has filled out the form is redirected to another URL

 If you promise an eBook or any other content in exchange for participation in a survey, you can display a download link after the form is filled out.
-Or you may want to add a discount coupon code as a part of your “Thank you” message.
+Alternatively, you may want to add a discount coupon code as a part of your “Thank you” message.